Water-Melon/Melang/docs/lib/sys.md

 Return value:

-- `false` if failed.
+- On Windows, this function only return `nil`.
-- The command output on succeed.
+- On UNIX-like system, `false` on failure, otherwise is the command output.

 Example: